All Episodes

 Show me something.

-Herman Cain showed us something.
+Herman Kane showed us something.

 And having showed us something, I think he's shown us about what he's going to show us.

-Because the other very hard question is what reason is there for a candidate to go up from here.
+Because the other very hard question is, what reason is there for a candidate to go up from here?

 I've seen him in debates.